IBM/dap-blueprint/Deploy.md

 ## Local Deployment

-This is a procedure to deploy the DAP Blueprint image, which you built following the steps [here](#local-build)), in your local docker environment.
+This is a procedure to deploy the DAP Blueprint image, which you built in the steps [here](#local-build)), in your local docker environment.
+Although you need to deploy six services in total, some services have dependencies.
+So, please follow the steps below carefully.

 1. Copy an environment-variable file